-Pursuant to The Housing Opportunity Through Modernization Act of 2016 (HOTMA), CHA will implement HUD requirements for over-income households.
+Pursuant to The Housing Opportunity Through Modernization Act of 2016 (HOTMA), and HUD's final Rule as posted in the federal registry to be effective March 16, 2023, CHA will implement HUD requirements for over-income households.
 For the purpose of this policy, over-income is defined as household income exceeding 120 percent of the Area Median Income (AMI).